B2B Marketers, Want to Drive Higher Revenue Growth? Start Obsessing Over Customers Now.

 It’s easy to say you’re obsessed with your customers, but is your business actually prepared to change, shift, and flex with your customer needs?
 Customer obsession requires a leadership team that is open to change, not resistant to it.

 And this doesn’t mean just one leader is on board – everyone has to be open to change.
 In fact, when some people are more resistant than others, we see silos deepen and frustrations peak.
-Putting customers first means everyone has to be willing to hit reset, let go from old ways, embrace creativity and innovation, and try new ways of approaching the customer experience together.
+Putting customers first means everyone has to be willing to hit reset, let go of old ways, embrace creativity and innovation, and try new ways of approaching the customer experience together.
 So before you obsess, take the steps you need to make sure your entire leadership team is open and aligned.

 4. Siloed vs. Collaborative